-ozone by detecting small changes in the amount of the Sun's UV radiation that reaches Earth's surface.
-Other instruments measure ozone using its absorption of infrared or visible radiation or its emission of microwave or infrared radiation at different altitudes in the atmosphere, thereby obtaining information on the vertical distribution of ozone.
+instruments measures ozone by detecting small changes in the amount of the Sun's UV radiation that reaches Earth's surface.
+Other instruments measure ozone using either its absorption of infrared, visible, or ultraviolet radiation or its emission of microwave or infrared radiation at different altitudes in the atmosphere, thereby obtaining information on the vertical distribution of ozone.
 Emission measurements have the advantage of providing remote ozone measurements at night, which is particularly valuable for sampling polar regions during winter, when there is continuous darkness.